by Robert McIntosh6 February '19

 The common types: Cultural estrangement (feeling removed from established values), Isolation (having a feeling of loneliness, such as being a minority in a group), Meaninglessness (unable to see meaning in actions, relationships, having a sense that life has no purpose), Normlessness (believing you have no control over your life), Powerlessness (believing that actions have no effect on outcomes), Self-estrangement (being out of connection or touch with yourself, unable to form your own identity).

 As used by the philosophers Hegel and Marx, the term "alienation" denotes self-alienation: to be estranged from one's essential nature.
-It is a lack of self-worth, the absence of meaning in one's life, being coerced to lead a life without opportunity for self-fulfillment, lacking the opportunity to become actualized, to become one's self.
+It is a lack of self-worth, the absence of meaning in one's life, being coerced to lead a life without opportunity for self-fulfilment, lacking the opportunity to become actualized, to become one's self.

 The naming and recognition of widespread alienation should be taken not so much as a condemnation of our system, but as an affirmation of faith in humanity.
 As we try to understand it, we ask ourselves: What are we alienating from?